Skip to main content

 For the latest information, refer to the message modes cookbook.

-As you may have noticed, we send messages using send_raw_message, which, in addition to consuming the message itself, also accepts a mode parameter.
+As you may have noticed, we send messages using send_raw_message, which also accepts a mode parameter and consumes the message.
 This mode determines how the message is sent, including whether to pay for gas separately and how to handle errors.
-When the TON Virtual Machine (TVM) processes messages, it behaves differently depending on the mode value.
-It’s important to note that the mode parameter consists of two components: mode and flag, which serve different purposes:
+The TON Virtual Machine (TVM) processes messages differently depending on the mode value.
+It’s important to note that the mode parameter consists of two components, mode and flag, which serve different purposes:

 • Mode: Defines the basic behavior when sending a message, such as whether to carry a balance or wait for message processing results.
-Different mode values represent different sending characteristics, and they can be combined to meet specific requirements.
+Different mode values represent different sending characteristics, which can be combined to meet specific requirements.

 • Flag: Acts as an addition to the mode, configuring specific message behaviors, such as paying transfer fees separately or ignoring processing errors.
 The flag is added to the mode to create the final message-sending configuration.

-When using the send_raw_message function, it’s crucial to choose the appropriate combination of mode and flag for your needs.
+When using the send_raw_message function, choosing the appropriate combination of mode and flag for your needs is crucial.
 Refer to the following table to determine the best mode for your use case:

 ModeDescription